 The rates of illnesses and on-the-job injuries have declined over the past 13 years.
 However, that decline has not occurred evenly across every industry in California.
 Instead, many industries still remain high for the relative number of accidents and injuries that occur.
-If you fall into any of these industries and have been hurt at work, you need to speak with a Los Angeles workers compensation attorney right away.
+If you fall into any of these industries and have been hurt at work, you need to speak with a workers compensation attorney in Los Angeles CA right away.

 Caring for others in a nursing home or residential care setting can be very dangerous.
 The people that you are helping may need assistance moving from place to place, which can be hard on the body.
 They may also lash out at caretakers for a variety of reasons.

 Government facilities see a staggering 11.7 injuries per 100 workers.
 Private companies are less—roughly 6.5 injuries for every 100 employees.
 Between these two statistics, the injury rate is by far the highest in this industry.

 Facilities that raise and feed animals are second on the top five list of industries with workers’ compensation injuries.
 These facilities will generally care for animals while they are being raised for slaughter.
 This includes farming operations generally as well as larger commercial operations.
 The rate of injury for this industry is about 6.6 injuries for every 100 workers.

 Anyone that carries messages or packages from one place to another is at severe risk of being injured while on the road.
 These include couriers, bike messengers, and anyone else who delivers local messages and items.
 Car accidents that involve these individuals are relatively common.
 This small industry sees 6.4 injuries per 100 employees.

 Woodworkers are frequently exposed to dangerous equipment.
 They must also sometimes lift and carry large materials as well.
 Perhaps these are the reasons that the rate of injuries in this industry is 5.9 injuries for every 100 workers.
 Logging is a relatively small industry, but it can be very hazardous.